 Best known as the host of the 'Health Report', ABC Radio National, NewsRadio’s 'Health Minutes' and ABC Television’s 'Catalyst', Dr Norman Swan is one of Australia’s most recognisable multi-award winning health commentators.

-In 1984, Norman was named Australian Radio Producer of the Year and was awarded a Gold Citation in the United Nations Media Peace Prizes for his radio work.
-He has also won three Walkley National Awards for Australian journalism, including the prestigious Gold, and Australia's top prize for Science Journalism, the Michael Daly Award, twice.
+Norman joined the ABC in 1982 as one of the first ever medically qualified journalists in Australia.
+Named Australian Radio Producer of the Year after just two years, Norman was also awarded a Gold Citation in the United Nations Media Peace Prizes.
+For his journalism, he was awarded three Walkley National Awards, including the prestigious Gold, as well as two Michael Daly Awards, Australia's top prize for Science Journalism.

-In 2004, Norman was awarded the Medal of the Australian Academy of Science, an honour that had only been given three times and the Royal College of Physicians of Glasgow made him a Fellow.
-In 2006 he was given a Doctorate of Medicine Hon Causa by the University of Sydney during its medical school’s 150th anniversary.
+In 2004, Norman was the third recipient in history to be awarded the Medal of the Australian Academy of Science.
+He was also honoured by the Royal College of Physicians of Glasgow as a Fellow.
+Shortly after in 2006, he was given an honorary Doctorate of Medicine by the University of Sydney during their 150th anniversary.

-Norman Swan has an international reputation.
-He has been the Australian correspondent for the Journal of the American Medical Association and the British Medical Journal and consults for the World Health Organisation in Geneva.
-In late 2008 Norman chaired a meeting of the world’s Health Ministers in West Africa which aimed to pursue the goal of making health policy evidence-based and is facilitating a follow up meeting in Singapore in October 2009.
+Internationally, Norman was the Australian correspondent for the Journal of the American Medical Association and the British Medical Journal.
+He is a regular consultant for the World Health Organisation in Geneva, and has also chaired a meeting with the world’s leading Health Ministers in West Africa to pursue evidence-based health policies.